elberdev/sample_app/README.md

 $ rails generate mailer UserMailer account_activation password_reset
 ```
 This command will also generate two views for each method.
 One view for plain text email and another for html emails.
+* Learned to change the default configurations for different environments in config/environments.
+* Learned how to preview mailer emails by configuring test/mailers/previews/NAME_OF_MAILER_preview.rb